MateusAMSouza/dnd-ai-character-generator/README.md

 ## Notes
 If you access localhost:3000 or look for the frontend folder, you will see incomplete functionalities, such as the idea of inserting the character's class and level in a initial page, instead of inserting them at the URL.
 Until this version of the code, this funcionality is not working.
+The screenshots of the output show different formatting text in Ability Scores (displaying the bonuses after the value) and in the Equipment section (numbering the items or not).
+This may occur because of the different responses of ChatGPT API, despite the prompt descriptions given.